Japanese Chin Dry Nose No More! Nose Butter to the Rescue

-Made of 100% Organic Shea Butter, organic olive oil, organic castor oil, organic avocado oil, organic almond oil, organic coconut oil, organic beeswax, organic cocoa seed butter, Vitamin E oil, 100 percent Therapeutic Grade Aromatherapy from Young Living Oils, my own The Blissful Dog Vibrational Essences, and a LOT of LOVE.
+Made of organic shea butter, organic olive oil, organic castor oil, organic avocado oil, organic almond oil, organic coconut oil, organic beeswax, organic cocoa seed butter, a dash of aromatherapy oils and a LOT of LOVE.

 Choose from the .50 slide-top tin with both colors depicted or classic 1, 2 or 4 ounce sizes or a darling .15 ounce twist tube in your choice of sable or black and white Japanese Chin.
-The .50 slide top tin and the .15 tube have the Darling Du label.
+The .50 slide top tin and the .15 tube have the Darling Duo label.
 Packaged in an aluminum tin and then presented in an fabu-fabric gift bag.
-Visit the following pages for more info on Shea and Nose Butter.
+Want to know more? here is more info on Shea and Nose Butter.

 Japanese Chin Facts & Tidbits